Turkish Land Forces: Cold War era

+At this time the brigades each had about 36 M24 Chaffees, plus M36s.

-The command of the Turkish Army was formed on July 1, 1949, and Nuri Yamut was appointed as the first commander of the Turkish Army.
+The headquarters of the Turkish Army was separated from the General Staff on 1 July 1949, and Nuri Yamut was appointed as the first commander of the Turkish Army.
 After Turkey joined NATO, U.S. M24 Chaffee light tanks (238) and M47 Patton medium tanks began arriving.

 Korean War

 The Turkish Army participated in the Korean War as a member state of the United Nations.
 Of the 5,000 soldiers of the Turkish Brigade there, 731 were killed.
 They fought in the Battle of Wawon where it was credited with saving the U.S. 2nd Infantry Division from encirclement.
 The brigade also fought at Gimnyangjang-ni, 'Operation Ripper,' or the Fourth Battle of Seoul, and the Battle of the Hook.
+Brigadier General Tahsin Yazici took a voluntary reduction of one rank in order to command the first Turkish contingent.
+After 1953 and the Korean Armistice, the Turkish force was retained in Korea at full strength for another seven years, before being reduced to company strength in 1966.
+Even after that, a small honor guard unit remained in Korea until 1971.

 "By 1960, with the military already deeply involved in political affairs because of the government's use of martial law to enforce its policies, the senior command concluded that the government had departed from Kemalist principles and that the republic was in imminent danger of disintegration.
 On May 27, 1960, Turkish army units, under the direction of the Chief of General Staff, Cemal Gürsel, seized the principal government buildings and communications centers and arrested President Bayar, Prime Minister Menderes, and most of the DP representatives in the Grand National Assembly, as well as a large number of other public officials.
 Those arrested were charged with abrogating the constitution and instituting a dictatorship.
 The coup was accomplished with little violence and was accepted quickly throughout the country."

 The Turkish Land Forces became deeply involved in Counter-Guerrilla covert preparation for resistance.
 Counter-Gurrilla was the Turkish component of the US/NATO "Operation Gladio" covert preparations against any Soviet/Warsaw Pact occupation of Western Europe.
 During the 1970s, the Special Warfare Department was run by General Kemal Yamak.
 In his memoirs he stated that the United States had set aside around $1m worth of support; part munitions, part money.
 This arrangement continued until 1973–1974, when Yamak decided the munitions did not meet the department's needs.
 Yamak wrote the Americans said that the U.S. were footing the bill, and therefore could choose the munitions.
 Yamak left the meeting and expressed his concerns to the Chief of General Staff, Semih Sancar, and the agreement was subsequently annulled.